matrix-org/matrix-spec-proposals/proposals/4234-reliable-app-badge-counts.md

 the room as a guaranteed point where all clients will agree that there are no unread notifs.
 Given per-device rules aren't common currently in the wild, I suggest we punt this to a later MSC.

+The other potential issues in [MSC4076](https://github.com/matrix-org/matrix-spec-proposals/pull/4076) also apply.

 ## Alternatives

 Alternatively, we could push all devices every time the user sends a read receipt anywhere, just in case they need to